BlackSaltFish/understandinges6/manuscript/02-Strings-and-Regular-Expressions.md

 This example defines a `passthru` tag that performs the same transformation as the default template literal behavior.
 The only trick is to use `substitutions.length` for the loop rather than `literals.length` to avoid accidentally going past the end of the `substitutions` array.
 This works because the relationship between `literals` and `substitutions` is well-defined in ECMAScript 6.

-I> The values contained in `substitutions` are not necessarily strings.
+> The values contained in `substitutions` are not necessarily strings.
 If an expression evaluates to a number, as in the previous example, then the numeric value is passed in.
 Determining how such values should output in the result is part of the tag's job.

 #### Using Raw Values in Template Literals